kiranvaidhya/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-👋 Hi, my name is Kiran, and I am an entrepreneur focused on developing AI solutions for radiology.
-I work as a postdoctoral fellow in the 2nd edition of the [**NWO Faculty of Impact**](https://facultyofimpact.nl/), and I'm based out of [**Radboud University Medical Center**](https://www.radboudumc.nl).
+👋 Hi!
+My name is Kiran.
+I am a co-founder and the CTO of [**Plain Medical**](https://www.plain-medical.com), a Dutch startup that develops AI solutions for radiology.
+We are partially supported by the Dutch government through the [**Faculty of Impact**](https://facultyofimpact.nl/) program.

 🧑🏽‍🎓 I completed my PhD research under the supervision of [**Colin Jacobs**](https://www.diagnijmegen.nl/people/colin-jacobs/), [**Alessa Hering**](https://www.diagnijmegen.nl/people/alessa-hering/), [**Bram van Ginneken**](https://www.diagnijmegen.nl/people/bram-van-ginneken/), and [**Mathias Prokop**](https://www.diagnijmegen.nl/people/mathias-prokop/).
 I defended my PhD thesis on AI for lung cancer screening in May 2024.
 In my first [**publication**](https://pubs.rsna.org/doi/full/10.1148/radiol.2021204433), we demonstrated that deep learning algorithms can predict lung cancer risk as effectively as clinical experts.
 This work was also featured by the **[Telegraph](https://www.telegraph.co.uk/news/2021/05/18/artificial-intelligence-just-good-picking-lung-cancer-doctors/)**. 😊 After my PhD, I briefly collaborated with Alessa Hering on the [**COMFORT**](https://comfort-ai.eu/) project.